 4. Team outings

 All work and no play makes for a dull brand.
-Show off that team afternoon at the ballpark, museum or amusement park with candid photos or videos.
+Show off that team afternoon at the ballpark or trip to the amusement park with candid photos or videos.
 You can also capitalize on the street fairs, festivals and parades that come to every town and city in the summer—show that community pride!
 Even the most professional brands can benefit from letting their hair down once in a while.

 5. Good works

-Focusing on your team’s philanthropic and community work is a great idea year round, but it can be especially effective in the summer as people work outside on landscape cleanups, Habitat for Humanity builds and more.
-Research shows that customers increasingly prefer brands that support charitable causes, and this can be an effective way to add your company to those ranks.
+Focusing on your team’s philanthropic and community work is a great idea year round, but it can be especially effective in the summer as people work outside on landscaping projects, Habitat for Humanity builds and more.
+Research shows that customers increasingly prefer brands that support charitable causes, and this can be an effective way to add your brand to that conversation.

 6. Food truck follies